kbowden1800/bouncing-box/README.md

 The `update` function is where we will modify the state of our program so that when it is called our box moves.
 To do so we need to change the `position` of the box and update the box's css accordingly.

-Add the following code to the update function:
+Add the following code to the `update` function so it looks like this:

-    update = function() {
+    function update() {
         position = position + speed;
         box.css('left', position);
     };